nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - In-workflow data is cached in memory with Provider (WorkflowState)
 - Data is only persisted on explicit actions (save/complete/exit)
 - Drafts are fully manageable from the Receipts screen
+- **Workflow Interruption Confirmations:** To prevent accidental data loss, confirmation dialogs will prompt the user if an action (e.g., re-uploading an image after parsing, re-transcribing, navigating backward to a data-entry step after subsequent data exists) would discard data from later steps.
+If confirmed, relevant subsequent data is cleared.

 ## 3. Implementation Overview